swyxio/brain/R - Investing & Ideas/project ideas.md

 	- use data catalog and semantic layer
 	- turn natural language into sql
 	- offer numbers and charts inline
+- smart replies for support - in slack

 ## misc